CortexIntelligentAutomation/docs/content/en/docs/2025.1/Guides/user-guides/user-interfaces/gateway/ops/overview/_index.md

 ### Current Status

-The Current Status displays the current License Consumption, the execution node Cluster Health, and the number of currently Running Executions.
-An icon on each of these displays navigates to display more detail:
+The Current Status displays the current License Consumption, the execution node Cluster Health, and the number of currently [Running Executions][].
+A *Go To* icon on each of these tiles navigates to display more detail:

   * The License Consumption Go To icon navigates to the License Consumption feature, normally found under the Admin charm, to provide visibility of the License Consumption by flow.
   * The Cluster Health Go To icon opens a new browser tab and navigates to the Service Fabric Explorer, which inspection and management of the execution node cluster.